India's Got Talent season 8

 India's Got Talent season 8 started on 20 October 2018.
 Actress Malaika Arora Khan, director and producer Karan Johar, and veteran actress Kirron Kher returned as the judges.
 Bharti Singh returned to present the show.
 Rithvik Dhanjani also hosted the show.

 Close-up magician Javed Khan was announced as the winner on 29 December 2018.

-Season Overview
+Season cverview

-The golden buzzer returned for its forth season.
+The golden buzzer returned for its fourth season.
 The judges were given two golden buzzers this season.
-Also, for the first time hosts were allowed to use the golden buzzer separately.
+Also, for the first time, hosts were allowed to use the golden buzzer separately.
 The following table shows the acts which received the golden buzzer in the audition: